TheStig294/100-more-randomats-pack-1/README.md

 ## Crowbars Only

 Can only use, or be damaged by, a buffed crowbar.\
+NOTE: This randomat is disabled by default as it's a bit too difficult for the traitors to win.\
 \
 _ttt_randomat_crowbarsonly_ - Default: 0 - Whether this randomat is enabled